 All requests for RPAs will be reviewed by the Revenue Producing Activity Committee (RPAC).
 Requests must be submitted from the campus business officer and be compliant with defined RPA standards.
 Prior to submission to the RPAC, RPAs must be approved by the Fiscal Officer and campus business officer.
 Any sale of products and/or services to internal and/or external customers must be consistent with the mission of the University (education, research, or public service), as well as the mission of the specific organization.
 Units with sales to internal customers are expected to break even while sales to external customers may generate a profit.

-Subsequent to approval by the RPAC, the Office of the Treasurer (“Treasury”) will provide an approved method(s) to process revenue per IU policy Processing Revenue, FIN-TRE-VI-120.
+Subsequent to approval by the RPAC, the Office of the Treasurer (“Treasury”) will provide an approved method(s) to process revenue per IU policy Processing Revenue, FIN-TRE-120.
 Revenue must be deposited in an approved university bank account(s) and recorded with the appropriate general ledger account(s) and object code(s).

 This policy is intended to provide procedures and guidelines for the establishment of revenue producing activities by IU departments, units, and individuals, consistent with the University mission and that of the unit generating the revenue.
 The purpose of this policy is to determine alignment with the mission and to standardize revenue processing within IU across similar functions with solutions characterized by strong controls to reduce the risk of fraud and/or loss while increasing the efficiency of its cash.

 To establish a new RPA or make changes to an existing activity, the department must:

 - Schedule a preliminary review meeting/discussion with the campus business officer to explain the proposed activity and gain approval from the campus;

 - Prepare a budget and/or business plan.
 A budget template is available in the ‘Related Forms’ section of this policy, or on the Online RPA System site.